US to stop aid in Yemen's Houthi areas if rebels don't budge

 CAIRO -- USAID said late Monday that it will suspend aid to Houthi-controlled areas in Yemen, where most of the country's people live, if the rebels don’t remove impediments obstructing aid operations.

-In a statement, the agency said it informed partners including U.N. agencies about the plan last week.
-It said the suspension will start in late March if Houthis take no action.
+A spokesperson said that the agency said it informed partners including U.N. agencies about the plan last week.
+The official said the suspension will start in late March if Houthis take no action.

-“We continue to do everything we can to avoid a reduction in aid in northern Yemen,” the agency said.
+“We continue to do everything we can to avoid a reduction in aid in northern Yemen,” the official said, speaking on condition of anonymity in line with agency regulations.

 The U.S. provided about $700 million in aid to Yemen last year.
 It is among the largest donors to Yemen, where a U.N. aid program totaling $8.35 billion since 2015 is vital to keeping many Yemenis alive.
 The U.N. calls the situation in Yemen the world’s worst humanitarian crisis.

-Note: This story was first published on Feb.
-25, 2020.
-It was updated on Feb.
-26, 2020 to correct the source of comments from USAID on possibly suspending humanitarian help to rebel-held parts of Yemen.
-The comments were made by a USAID spokesperson, not taken from a statement.